 “Frederick Douglass was a slave, abolitionist, and activist whose most enduring contribution to American history may have been his liberal political theory.
 Douglass drew on his experiences as a slave to articulate a version of liberalism that contained the basic Lockean, liberal elements but also promoted an ethic of mutual responsibility.
 That ethic was the basis for Douglass’s devotion to community, democracy, and state intervention to create a suitable moral ecology for liberal citizens.
 It was also a platform for expressing his distrust for gross inequalities issuing from the marketplace.
 The Political Thought of Frederick Douglass provides insights not only into Douglass’s nineteenth-century theory; it serves as a roadmap for navigating ongoing tensions that persist in twenty-first-century liberalism.” - Mark E. Kann, author of Punishment, Prisons, and Patriarchy

 "Looking broadly and deeply into Douglass's reflections on the requisites and moral purposes of liberal democracy, Buccola amplifies our understanding of Douglass's normative political imagination and skillfully demonstrates that Douglass also appreciated how a free society is nurtured and sustained by a moral ecology of personal courage, moral responsibility, and civic virtue.” - Thomas A. Spragens, Jr., author of Civil Liberalism: Refections on Our Democratic Ideals

 Buccola, Nicholas, "The Political Thought of Frederick Douglass: In Pursuit of American Liberty" (2012).
-Linfield Authors.
-Book 36.
+Linfield Authors Book Gallery.
+36.